Publish Date: 19-02-2025

 In most states throughout the US, motorcycle insurance is a mandatory legal requirement.
 Scooter is a type of motorcycle; the insurance laws that apply for motorcycles also apply for scooters.

+However, the rules may vary in some states, where even mopeds or low-speed scooters under 50cc may require minimum coverage.
 Regardless of whether it’s mandatory or not, two wheeled vehicles including scooters or mopeds have a higher chance of accidental injuries and even death as motorbikes don’t have protective barriers like cars, and other four wheeled vehicles.

 Factors that Affect the Cost of Scooter Insurance